starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-Who are your masters in Electro music?
+Chris Nexus 6: Who are your masters in Electro music?
 Who are your masters in music in general?
 Masters who taught you?